cs-cmd/city-cube-v2/README.md

 ## Tools

-This app uses severalframeworks/libraries to showcase their capabilities in a small-scale environment:
+This app uses several frameworks/libraries to showcase their capabilities in a small-scale environment:

 Front end:
 - [React](https://react.dev/) (front-end UI)